Mariska Hargitay: Career

-Early years and roles
+Early work and roles

-After Hargitay was crowned Miss Beverly Hills USA, she competed in the Miss California USA pageant the following year and placed fourth runner-up to Julie Hayek, who was later crowned Miss USA.
+After Hargitay was crowned Miss Beverly Hills USA in 1982, she competed in the Miss California USA pageant in 1983.
+She was the fourth runner-up.
 In 1984, Hargitay appeared in Ronnie Milsap's music video for "She Loves My Car", the first country music video to appear on MTV.
-A year later she had a small role in the horror film Ghoulies.
-Hargitay has appeared on numerous other television programs, including: Freddy's Nightmares – A Nightmare on Elm Street: The Series; Ellen; All-American Girl; Baywatch; Cracker; Gabriel's Fire; In the Heat of the Night; The Single Guy; Wiseguy; and thirtysomething.
-Her voice is featured on the 2005 video game True Crime: New York City.
+A year later, she had a small role in the horror film Ghoulies.

 Hargitay briefly replaced Gabrielle Fitzpatrick as Dulcea in Mighty Morphin Power Rangers: The Movie, although her scenes were cut from the film when Fitzpatrick recovered from her surgery and returned to the film.
 In 1988, she had a recurring role as Carly Fixx in the soap opera Falcon Crest.
 Hargitay played Jill Banner in the Japanese-American co-production Strawberry Road in 1991.
-She portrayed police officer Angela Garcia in the 1992 series Tequila and Bonetti and appeared in the two-part fourth season finale episode of Seinfeld, where they had her read for the role of Elaine Benes in "The Pilot".
-She was considered for the character of Elaine Benes on Seinfeld itself before it began.
-Two years later, Hargitay portrayed Didi Edelstein, the sexy next-door neighbor, in the 1995 sitcom Can't Hurry Love, which starred Nancy McKeon.
-In 1997, Hargitay played detective Nina Echeverria on the drama series Prince Street, and had a recurring role as inept desk clerk Cynthia Hooper during the fourth season of ER.
+She portrayed police officer Angela Garcia in the 1992 series Tequila and Bonetti.
+Hargitay appeared in the two-part fourth season finale of Seinfeld, where her character read for the role of Elaine Benes in "The Pilot".
+(She had been considered for the character of Elaine Benes on Seinfeld itself before the show began.)
+Two years later, Hargitay portrayed Didi Edelstein in the 1995 sitcom Can't Hurry Love.
+In 1997, Hargitay played detective Nina Echeverria on the drama series Prince Street; she also had a recurring role as inept desk clerk Cynthia Hooper during the fourth season of ER.

-Hargitay said in 1986 that she never thought about doing television until a role on the one-hour adventure drama series Downtown was offered.
-In fact, she experienced difficulties in her efforts to begin a career as a Hollywood actor.
-Hargitay endured frequent comparisons to her mother.
+Hargitay said in 1986 that she had never thought about acting on television until a role on the one-hour adventure drama series Downtown was offered to her.
+In fact, she experienced difficulties in her efforts to begin a career as a Hollywood actor and endured frequent comparisons to her mother.